zfcampus/zf-mvc-auth/README.md

 This listener is attached to the `MvcAuth::EVENT_AUTHORIZATION_POST` event.
 It is primarily responsible for determining if the current request is authorized.
-In the case where the current request is not authorized, it will attempt to set a 403 Forbidden status on the MvcEvent's response object.
+In the case where the current request is not authorized, it will attempt to set a `403 Forbidden` status on the `MvcEvent`'s response object.

 #### `ZF\MvcAuth\Authorization\DefaultResourceResolverListener`

 This listener is attached to the `MvcAuth::EVENT_AUTHENTICATION_POST` with a priority of `-1`.
-It is primarily responsible for creating and persisting a special name in the current event for REST based controllers when used in conjunction with `zf-rest` module.
+It is primarily responsible for creating and persisting a special name in the current event for zf-rest-based controllers when used in conjunction with `zf-rest` module.

 ZF2 Services
 ------------